Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 * [YouTube.com:](https://youtube.com/) Youtube was another great resource for code tips and especially with css design.

-* [Quackit.com:](https://www.quackit.com/css/properties/webkit/css_-webkit-transform.cfm) Used to animate the social media icons to rotate them when hovered.
+* [Quackit.com:](https://www.quackit.com/css/properties/webkit/css_-webkit-transform.cfm) Used to test and understand how to rotate the social icons when hovered.

+* [Boostrap](https://embed.plnkr.co/plunk/LpJLnT) Used also for animating the footer social icons

 * Can Sucullu (Mentor): My mentor Can Sucullu helped with advising on what was needed for this website